Menu

 Welcome to the RIMTA.net website.
 LOGIN in the top right corner by clicking on the silhouette.

-* RIMTA's SPRING MEETING
+* RIMTA's Fall MEETING -

-CONGRATULATIONS TO THE 2023 RIMTA AWARDEES
+CONGRATULATIONS TO THE 2024 RIMTA AWARDEES

 RIMTA BLOG - Check out the latest news, lessons and resources from RIMTA (Our Blog will replace our newsletter).